OrangeVulture/CONNECT4_PYTHON/README.md

 		pip install pygame

 		pip install numpy

-	OR

-	TRY opening Python shell and type in those commands.

-	OR

-	TRY opening cmd, type in
-		python
-	and run those commands

-	Not sure if these methods would work or not, but the first one works 100%.
 	Both libraries are not installed by default.

 	WHERE I LEARNT HOW TO DESIGN A PYGAME MENU